-- 1. to receive the consolidated annual financial statements of the Company and auditor's report thereon for the fiscal year ended December 31, 2015; - 2. to elect the directors of the Company for the coming year; - 3. to appoint the auditor of the Company for the coming year and to authorize the directors to fix the remuneration to be paid to the auditor; - 4. to consider a non-binding advisory resolution on Interfor's approach to executive compensation; and - 5. to transact such other business that may properly come before the Annual General Meeting.
+- 1. to receive the consolidated annual financial statements of the Company and auditor's report thereon for the fiscal year ended December 31, 2017; - 2. to set the number of directors of the Company at nine; - 3. to elect the directors of the Company for the coming year; - 4. to appoint the auditor of the Company for the coming year and to authorize the directors to fix the remuneration to be paid to the auditor; - 5. to consider and vote on a non-binding advisory resolution on Interfor's approach to executive compensation; and - 6. to transact such other business that may properly come before the Annual General Meeting.

-You have a right to vote if you were an Interfor shareholder at the close of business on March 9, 2016.
-Your vote is important and you are encouraged to participate either in person or by proxy.
+You have a right to vote if you were an Interfor shareholder at the close of business on March 16, 2018.
+Your vote is important and we encourage you to participate either in person or by proxy.